vikasmalik22/Traffic_Sign_Classifier/README.md

 As a first step, I decided to convert the existing images which are available in 32x32 pixel format to 26x26 because the side pixels are extra and do not contribute to much information about the sign.

-Images do not have proper contrast, sharpness and differnt viewing angles representation, so I applied operations like gaussian blurness, rotation, transformation and affine transformation.
+Images do not have proper contrast, sharpness and differnt viewing angles representation, so I applied operations like gaussian blurness, histogram equalization, rotation, transformation and affine transformation.

 To create the PreProcessed/Jittered Dataset, I used the function Create_Jittered_Dataset.